instadeepai/Mava/docs/annotation.md

 ## IPPO vs. MAPPO

-The two main learning schemes in MARL are **The independent learning** (independent policy) and **The centralized training decentralized execution** (centralized-critic or some mixing network).
+The two main learning schemes in MARL are **The independent learning** (decentralized critic) and **The centralized training decentralized execution** (centralized-critic or some mixing network).
 According to previous research, the PPO algorithm in the case of multi-agent can be implemented for both case scenarios.

 As a regime, we used **IPPO** for the independent learning implementation of PPO and **MAPPO** for the centralized training.